asibin/dotfiles/nvim/README.md

 My notes to creating vim / tmux configuration that will fit my own needs.
 Ideally this file will be empty by the time i finish my dotfiles setup.sh script.

-## TODO

-1. add rules to ignore for markdownlint
-2. finish setting up setup.sh
-3. Fix images that were migrated from Joplin

 ## Steps

 Install neovim